fal-ai/stable-diffusion-benchmarks/README.md

 - For SD1.5, the width/height is 512x512 (the default); for SDXL, the width/height is 1024x1024.
 - For all other options, the defaults from the generation systems are used.
 - Weights are always half-precision (fp16) unless otherwise specified.
-- Generation on benchmarks with a `*`/`**` means the used techniques might lead to quality degradation but the underlying model is still the same.
+- Generation on benchmarks with a `*`/`**` means the used techniques might lead to quality degradation but the underlying diffusion model is still the same.

+> [!NOTE]
+> All the timings here are end to end, and reflects the time it takes to go from a single prompt
+> to a decoded image.
+We are planning to make the benchmarking more granular and provide details
+> and comparisons between each components (text encoder, VAE, and most importantly UNET) in the
+> future, but for now, some of the results might not linearly scale with the number of inference
+> steps since cost of certain components are one-time only.

 Environments (like torch and other library versions) for each benchmark are defined under [benchmarks/](benchmarks/) folder.